gameblabla/pc98launcher_editor/README.md

 - Allow creating !start.bat file if it does not exist with notepad and then refresh.
 - Show screenshots ?
-- Improve conversion for RGB/RGBA PNG files, it's quite rough right now but good enough for thumbnails.
 - Eventually make a Qt5/Qt6 or GTK3 version of it.
 It does work on Wine however.
 - Support the Sharp X68000 as well.
-This would need changes to the downscaler i believe.
-(Some games target 512x512 or higher)
+(Some games target 512x512 or higher) Not sure what target resolution it needs (256x256 ?)